 Don’t be misled by attempts by some providers to appear to be the cheapest.
-There are still plenty of lesser quality hearing aids out there that are comparatively “cheap”, but as the saying goes, you get what you pay for.
+There are still plenty of lesser-quality hearing aids that are comparatively “cheap”, but as the saying goes, you get what you pay for.

-There’s a pretty good reason why most of us have heard stories about people who buy or receive hearing aids, but they end up living in the sock drawer.
+There’s a good reason why most of us have heard stories about people who buy or receive hearing aids but end up living in the sock drawer.

-When comparing Ear Health with another provider, please ensure you understand what support and services we include with the purchase of your hearing aids.
+When comparing Ear Health with another provider, please understand what support and services we provide when purchasing your hearing aids.

 3 Reasons Why It Can Be Difficult To Compare the Cost of Hearing Aids in NZ

-In our humble opinion, three connected yet distinct issues contribute to the lack of information about hearing aid pricing in NZ.
+In our humble opinion, three related yet distinct issues contribute to the lack of information about hearing aid pricing in NZ.

 - Pricing transparency on behalf of the hearing aid retailer.

 - Self-regulatory industry policies that inhibit pricing transparency.

 - The common practice of bundled pricing.

 Below we discuss each of these issues in more detail.